lwu1822/CSP-fastpages/_posts/2022-09-8-w3-app-lab-plan.md

 ### Things I learned

-The code I encountered in AppLab was new to me, so I had to constantly refer to the documentation [^1].
+The code I encountered in AppLab was new to me.
+I used the documentation [^1] very frequently.

 [^1]: [Documentation 1](https://studio.code.org/docs/ide/applab/expressions/button) and [2](https://studio.code.org/docs/concepts/)